 UNHCR is a member of the United Nations Country Team and Humanitarian Country Team in Libya.
 Together with the International Organization for Migration (IOM) and the International Rescue Committee (IRC), UNHCR co-leads the Migrants and Refugees Platform.
-UNHCR also leads the Shelter/NFI Sector and the Protection Sector on IDPs, returnees and non-displaced population.
+UNHCR also leads the Shelter/NFI Sector and the Protection Sector on IDPs, returnees and non-displaced population, as well as refugees, asylum-seekers and migrants.
 On 20 October 2020, in Tripoli, UNHCR and UNICEF signed a joint plan, the BluePrint for Joint Action, pledging to expand assistance, improve delivery of essential services (water, sanitation and hygiene), education and protection for refugee children in Libya.
 UNHCR has concluded agreements with World Food Programme (WFP) for the joint distribution of food packages.

-UNHCR supports the Libyan authorities to try to enhance the rights environment and provide assistance for the displaced and conflict-affected Libyan population.
+• UNHCR supports the Libyan authorities to enhance the rights environment and provide assistance for the displaced and conflict-affected Libyan population.
 It works with partners to protect and assist refugees and asylum-seekers.
 UNHCR is currently expanding partnerships with both international and national NGOs, as well as civil society organizations.
 Partners include ACTED, Cooperazione e Sviluppo (CESVI), IRC, Danish Refugee Council, INTERSOS, Norwegian Refugee Council and LibAid.
+In addition to UNICEF and WFP, agreements have been concluded with sister UN agencies, UNFPA and UNDP.